TMJ Treatment in San Antonio, TX

-Patients can sometimes develop a serious problem with their jaw, which if left untreated, can adversely affect the teeth, gums and bone structures of the mouth.
-One of the most common jaw disorders is related to a problem involving the temporomandibular joints (two), the joints that connect your lower jaw to your skull, and allows your upper and lower jaw to open and close and facilitates chewing and speaking.
+Patients can sometimes develop a serious problem with their jaw, which, if left untreated, can adversely affect the teeth, gums, and bone structures of the mouth.
+One of the most common jaw disorders is related to a problem involving the temporomandibular joints (two), the joints that connect your lower jaw to your skull, and allow your upper and lower jaw to open and close and facilitate chewing and speaking.

-Most of the tissue surrounding the TMJ are several ligaments.
-Like all other ligaments, they do not repair well if at all when damaged.
+Most of the tissue surrounding the TMJ is several ligaments.
+Like all other ligaments, they do not repair well, if at all, when damaged.

-There are four pairs of muscles (temporalis, medial pterygoid, later pterygoid, and masseter) that are involved with moving and stabilizing the jaw.
-The temporalis muscle is located on the side of the head starting from in front of the ear and fanning out toward the top of the head and look much like a hand held fan.
-This muscle is the muscle is the primary muscle that works to close the jaw until resistance is met.
-It also functions to move the jaw to the left and right, back ward, and to a lesser extend forward.
+There are four pairs of muscles (temporalis, medial pterygoid, lateral pterygoid, and masseter) that are involved with moving and stabilizing the jaw.
+The temporalis muscle is located on the side of the head, starting from in front of the ear and fanning out toward the top of the head, and looks much like a hand-held fan.
+This muscle is the primary muscle that works to close the jaw until resistance is met.
+It also functions to move the jaw to the left and right, backward, and to a lesser extent forward.
 The masseter and medial pterygoid are the two powerhouse muscles.
-These two muscles do not fire (contract) until the teeth come in contact with a hard bolous of food or each other.
+These two muscles do not fire (contract) until the teeth come in contact with a hard bolus of food or each other.
 It has been shown that when these muscles fully contract, they can generate up to 300-500 pounds of pressure per square inch.

 The lateral pterygoid is a small muscle that sits horizontally in front of the joints.
 This muscle is the only muscle of mastication that is involved in opening the jaw, is the only muscle that has any attachment to the disk, it is involved in moving the jaw forward and from left to right, but it is also believed to help stabilize the disk when clenching and during translation.

 This complex joint system also has one other aspect to function with…. the teeth.
-Whe jaw closes, there must be a harmony between the position of the joints, the tonicity of muscles, and the occlusion (matching) of the upper and lower teeth.
+When the jaw closes, there must be a harmony between the position of the joints, the tonicity of muscles, and the occlusion (matching) of the upper and lower teeth.

 Understanding this system and how they work together and influence each other is crucial in diagnosing dysfunction.